Chippewa Valley Learning in Retirement

 We use e-mail to communicate with our membership.
 We send class reminders via e-mail, announce registration and holiday luncheon mailings, and inform of class changes and cancellations.
 Since 97% of members have e-mails, this has become a very useful communication tool.
 In addition to listing the current schedule and updates of what’s happening with CVLR, we use the CVLR website to give information on the organization, show photos of projects prior to registration, and host follow-up recordings, power points, and articles.

 Chippewa Valley Learning in Retirement is currently overseen by an eleven-member board of directors.
-All eleven board members continued their terms in 2021.
-Officers Elizabeth Fischer, president; John Stoneberg vice president; Kay Ironside, treasurer; and Sally Felling and Amy Alpine co-secretaries all retained their positions.
+All board members continued their terms in 2023-2024.
+Officers were Elizabeth Fischer, president; Claudeen Oebser vice president; and Kay Ironside, treasurer.
+Following Amy Alpine’s resignation as secretary in September 2022, that position remained open.
+Claudeen has been taking most minutes.
 In addition to their fiscal and organizational contributions, board members also initiate and coordinate programs.
 They coordinate the bulk of the programs, direct the program committees, and mentor new program committee members.
-Since these program committees are key to the success of CVLR, we have been expanding the number of members involved in them.
+Since these program committees are key to the success of CVLR, we are expanding the number of members involved in them.

 Chippewa Valley Learning in Retirement is a 501(c)(3) organization and is designated as exempt from sales tax by the State of Wisconsin.